 Alongside teachers and nurses, restaurant servers are some of the most overworked and underpaid members of the labor force.
 During any given shift, a server acts as equal parts party host, mind reader, salesperson, acrobat, customer service rep, and encyclopedia.
-And on top of all that, they survive on tips, which means they’re always looking for ways to get better.
+And on top of all that, they usually depend on tips, which means they’re always looking for ways to provide better service.

 Whether you’re new to the apron or a veteran of the game, you can always find new ways to hone your serving skills.
 In this post, we’ll share:

-Warm hand-offs that improve the guest experience and guarantee a future visit, like introducing yourself.
+Warm hand-offs that improve the guest experience and guarantee a future visit

 Before you can start dazzling guests with your ability to pair anything on the menu with a suitable beverage choice, you need to master the basics.
 The following steps outline the foundational skills you need to be a good server.

-If you’re not already familiar with the steps of service, start studying.
+If you’re not already familiar with the steps of restaurant service — AKA the 12 most common interactions between servers and guests — start studying.
 The steps of service are the 12 most common interactions between restaurant staff and guests during a meal.
-Set against your restaurant’s average table turn time, the steps turn into a checklist where each interaction must be completed within a certain time after the table has been seated.
+Set against your restaurant’s average table turn time, the steps turn into a checklist where each interaction must be completed within a certain time after the table has been seated for the absolute best dining experience.

-Though the specifics will vary from restaurant to restaurant, here’s an example of what the steps of service may look like:
+Though the specifics will vary from restaurant to restaurant, here’s an example of what the steps of service may look like during a typical guest experience:

 Within 90 seconds of the guests being seated: Greet table; take drink orders.